Where is David Watson now?

 Upon retiring, he worked his way up the coaching ladder and worked as a goalkeeper coach at Northampton Town, Oldham Athletic, Huddersfield Town, Nottingham Forest and also the England U19 national side.

 Watson’s reputation as one of the best goalkeeping coaches in the country was garnered when he replaced Nigel Spink at Birmingham City in 2008.

-Whilst at Birmingham City, Watson coached and developed future England internationals Joe Hart, Ben Foster and Jack Butland leading to an invite from Roy Hodgson to work with the England senior keepers.
+Whilst at Birmingham City, he coached and developed future England internationals Joe Hart, Ben Foster and Jack Butland leading to an invite from Roy Hodgson to work with the England senior keepers.

 In July 2014, Watson joined Ronald Koeman’s new look coaching set up at Southampton whilst retaining his goalkeeping coach role with the England national side.

 When Roy Hodgson resigned as England manager in July 2016, Watson was one of the few backroom team that stayed in their role but he left when Sam Allardyce was eventually appointed.